Manage My Booking

 Opening Times: Saturday-Thursday 10:30am-11:30pm, Friday 4:00pm-11:30pm

 Considered to be one of the best and most comprehensive museums in the Middle East, the National Museum in Riyadh consists of eight different galleries across two floors.
-It’s full of interesting exhibits and displays, showcasing Arabic history in a range of different ways.
+It’s full of interesting exhibits and displays, showcasing Arabic history throughout the ages.
 An unmissable treat for history buffs.

 Price: SR 10 ($2.67, £1.88) for adults, free for kids